bhits/consent2share/README.md

 #### Patient Health Record API

-The Patient Health Record (PHR) API is responsible for storing patient identities in the C2S domain, and for serving patient health records from an HIE via the Information Exchange Hub (IExHub).
+The Patient Health Record (PHR) API is responsible for storing patient identities in the C2S domain, and for serving patient health records from an HIE via an Information Exchange Hub (IExHub).
 Currently, only patient demographics and C2S Medical Record Numbers (MRN) are persisted in PHR domain.

 Source Code Repository: [https://github.com/bhits/phr-api](https://github.com/bhits/phr-api)